 C10.
 Operational and Governance planning for Successful Large-scale Digital Transformation

-The most under-appreciated challenge confronting customer experience technology strategy is the data silos.
+We had a chance to speak with Rohit Prabhakar, Head of Digital Strategy and Marketing Technologies, McKesson.
+Rohit has a strong background in Technology, Sales and Marketing.
+He is very passionate about enabling business with the right technology, people and processes.
+He loves to wear his business hat before wearing the technology hat as he believes that technology is to enable business/need and not vice versa.
+Q. What is the most under-appreciated challenge confronting customer experience technology strategy today, and what should organizations do about it?
+A. The most under-appreciated challenge confronting customer experience technology strategy is the data silos.
 As you know that great customer experience needs strong understanding of the customer and customer behavior.
 Strong customer understanding is based on an ability to track the customer across all technology stacks, marketing and sales channels.
 Many complex organizations have data silos created by various CRM and Marketing Automation Systems.
 On the top of these silos now we have ever growing category of marketing technologies which are creating more data silos.
 It is getting more and more challenging to get one view of the customer.
+Organizations who are seriously interested in strong customer experience should avoid data silos by sticking to minimum instances of CRM, marketing automation systems, strong integration of customer data among various marketing technologies and hiring right people with right data mindset. |

 Connect with Rohit